xiechf974/rfc3535-20years-later/draft-boucadair-nmop-rfc3535-20years-later.md

 NEW-OPS-REQ-RATIONALIZE:
 : There is a need to rationalize this space and avoid redundant efforts.

+## The Network Becomes Consumable

+Network connectivity can support tailored services in terms of Service Level Obejctives (SLOs), for instance, by means of Network Slice Services {{?RFC9543}}.
+This approach of "consuming" the network flexibly and dynamically is made possible by enabling means of exposing network capabilities to either internal or external applications.
+Then, network management is no longer limited to collect network status information, but it should be now extended to permit the exposure of resources, capabilities, functionality, and associated information (e.g., inventory based data).

+NEW-OPS-REQ-EASE-EXPOSURE:
+: Focus on protocols and data models that expose network/service capabilities, network-wide services, and related operations.

+NEW-OPS-REQ-NW-DISCOVERY:
+: Define a reference approach/process for service exposure discovery (APIs discovery).

 ## Network APIfication

 APIs are getting momentum as means of interworking between parties, also at the time of providing network services.
 As an example, {{?I-D.ramseyer-grow-peering-api}} defines an API for dynamically establishing BGP peering sessions between Autonomous Systems of different administrative domains.
 That same objective is also covered by the YANG data model defined in {{?I-D.ietf-opsawg-teas-attachment-circuit}} as exemplified in Appendix A.10.
 Tools such as YANG/OpenAPI transforms are key to leverage existing data models and allow for better integration and mapping to actual realization models.